DrewNaylor/MSOfficeAppLauncherNext32/README.md

 - After the Solution file is created, click the <code>Save All</code> to save your project.
 - Click <code>File>Add>Existing Project...</code> and navigate to where you cloned the repo earlier.
 Dig all the way down to ~~Bedrock~~ <code>MSOfficeAppLauncherNext32\MSOfficeAppLauncher</code> and open the file called "<code>MSOfficeAppLauncher32.vbproj</code>."
 - If all goes well, the project should appear in the Visual Studio <code>Solution Explorer</code>.

+You'll be using this Solution file you just made to open the project.
+See the next paragraph for details.

 ## Why do I need to create a new Solution file?
 Why can't I just use the original file?